How to Use Electronic Signature in Banks: Top 5 Use Cases

 There are numerous examples across the financial services industry for how to use electronic signature.
 Some FIs start by introducing e-signatures as part of a branch transformation initiative.
 Others begin in the online channel with high volume, self-serve transactions.
 One global bank’s wealth management line of business first introduced e-signatures to their field sales channel.
 Once they had demonstrated success and proven the ROI, they continued to extend the technology to other business lines for remote account openings, e-contracting and more, as part of an enterprise digitization strategy.

-Many banks are implementing e-signature as a shared service across the organization.
-While one line of business may need an immediate solution, the organization likely has an enterprise need for digital business processes.
+Many banks are implementing e-signature solutions as a shared service across the organization.
+While one line of business may need an immediate solution for electronically signed documents, the organization likely has an enterprise need for digital business processes.
 Like other capabilities, such as centralized accounting or HR services, e-signatures are increasingly implemented as a service that can be easily accessed by any division.
-This breaks down silos internally, saves on developer time, accelerates roll-out, and creates a consistent user experience.
+This breaks down silos internally, saves on developer time, streamlines roll-out, and creates a consistent user experience.

-If you want to go digital and offer e-signature capability as a shared service, it can be done, no matter how varied your business needs and requirements.
+If you want to go digital and offer e-signature functionality as a shared service for your signing processes, it can be done, no matter how varied your business needs and requirements.
 To learn more, download this white paper: Fast-track Your Enterprise Digitization: Best Practices for Deploying E-Signatures as an Enterprise Service.